-In addition to the eight-course requirement all PhD and MSE candidates are required to take EGR 501 in their second year.
+In addition to the standard eight-course requirement all PhD and MSE candidates are required to take EGR 501 in their second year.
 This course educates the graduate student of engineering in the responsible conduct of research.
 The lectures provide theoretical background information as well as case studies about ethics in day-to-day research situations, in publishing and peer-review, in student-advisor relationships, in collaborative research, as well as in the big picture and considerations of long-term impact.
-The students are provided resources to consult when faced with ethical questions.
-The theoretical concepts are made relevant to the individual students situations via small-group discussions in departmental and research field-specific precepts.

-3.1.2 Advisory Committee for PhD Candidates
+4.1.2 Advisory Committee for PhD Candidates

 Prior to the beginning of the first semester of the second year, the faculty advisor, in consultation with the student, shall have appointed a PhD advisory committee for the student, typically referred to as the "PhD committee."
 The PhD Committee is chaired by the student's thesis advisor and has two additional members.
+At least one member of the committee must be MAE faculty with the rank of Assistant Professor or higher.
 At least one member should be a faculty member with competence relevant to the student's program of study and may be from any department of this University.
 One member of the committee may be a research staff member with a continuing appointment.
-At least one member of the committee must be MAE faculty with the rank of Assistant Professor or higher.
 If a desired member of the committee is not associated with Princeton University, approval must first be requested from the MAE Graduate Committee.

 The main duties of the PhD Committee members are to interact with the student and to render assistance in pursuit of the academic and thesis research program.
 Students will meet with their advisory committee annually to give short presentations on their research and to get feedback on direction.
-The PhD Committee members also serve as examiners in the General Exam discussed in Section 3.1.5.
+The PhD Committee members also serve as examiners in the General Exam discussed in Section 4.1.5.

-3.1.3 Pre-Generals Coursework
+4.1.3 Pre-Generals Coursework

 Students are expected to take eight courses for a letter grade during the first three semesters prior to standing for the general examination.
 These courses provide the foundation of material for the subject component of the exam.
 Of the required eight courses, two must be in mathematics, typically MAE 501 and MAE 502, and four must be in the primary area of research.
 The remainders are expected to be relevant technical courses.
-For students initially unsure of their research direction, a single one-semester research experience (see Section 3.1.4) may be substituted for one of the eight courses.
-A research experience is not a substitute for one of the required four courses from the major research area.
-All students are expected to take four courses in their first semester or three courses plus a research experience.
-In order to stand for the General Exam, students must achieve an average grade of 3.0 or higher in these courses, with no more than one C-range grade.
+Students usually take four courses in their first semester.
+For students initially unsure of their research direction, MAE 503, a single one-semester directed research experience (see Section 4.1.4), may be substituted for one of the eight courses.
+MAE 503 is not a substitute for one of the required four courses from the major research area.
+In order to stand for the General Exam, students must achieve an average grade of 3.0 or higher in these courses.

 Please note that some courses are offered Pass/D/Fail only.
-All eight pre-generals courses must be taken for a letter grade.
+With the exception of MAE 503, all eight pregenerals courses must be taken for a letter grade.
 If the course is offered Pass/D/Fail, the student must make arrangements with the instructor in advance to receive a letter grade.
-If these arrangements cannot be made, then the course cannot count as a pre-generals course,
+If these arrangements cannot be made, then the course cannot count as a pre-generals course.